- Découvertes

 Yuzu: the Japanese citrus fruit that intrigues and awakens the senses

-A citrus fruit like no other.
-Fragrant, complex, and unexpected: yuzu is undoubtedly one of the most fascinating citrus fruits in the world.
-Native to Asia, particularly Japan, this small yellow fruit with bumpy skin leaves no one indifferent.
+A citrus unlike any other.
+Fragrant, complex, unexpected: yuzu is undoubtedly one of the most fascinating citrus fruits in the world.
+Originating from Asia, particularly Japan, this small yellow fruit with a bumpy skin leaves no one indifferent.

-Long reserved for gourmet cuisine or connoisseurs, it now appeals to a wider audience thanks to its vegetal freshness and delicate bitterness, halfway between lime, grapefruit, and mandarin.
-At Alain Milliat, we interpret it with rigor through three natural, elegant, and bold alcohol-free creations.
+Long reserved for gourmet cuisine or connoisseurs, it now appeals to a broader audience thanks to its vegetal freshness and delicate bitterness, sitting somewhere between lime, grapefruit, and mandarin.
+At Alain Milliat, we interpret it with rigor through three natural, elegant, and bold non-alcoholic creations.

-Yuzu (Citrus junos) is an ancient citrus fruit grown primarily in Japan, Korea, and China.
-It is believed to have originated from a cross between a wild mandarin and an Ichang lemon.
-Highly resistant to cold, it grows slowly and is harvested in the fall, when its skin turns bright yellow and its fragrance reaches its peak.
+Yuzu (citrus junos) is an ancient citrus fruit primarily cultivated in Japan, Korea, and China.
+It is believed to be a hybrid between a wild mandarin and an Ichang lemon.
+Very cold-resistant, it grows slowly and is harvested in the fall when its skin turns bright yellow and its fragrance reaches its peak.

-In Japanese culture, yuzu is a precious ingredient, renowned for its extremely fragrant zest and tangy juice.
-Fresh, bitter, and lively: it intrigues as much as it seduces, and lends itself to subtle and unexpected pairings, whether in cooking, baking, or mixology.
+In Japanese culture, yuzu is a precious ingredient, recognized for its extremely fragrant zest and tangy juice.
+Fresh, bitter, and vibrant: it intrigues as much as it delights, lending itself to subtle and unexpected pairings, whether in cooking, baking, or mixology.
 It is very often used in broths, sauces, and desserts.

 What does yuzu taste like?

-Imagine the scent of lemon, the roundness of mandarin, the freshness of grapefruit, and an almost minty touch: yuzu is all of these things at once.
+Imagine the scent of lemon, the roundness of mandarin, the freshness of grapefruit, and an almost menthol touch: yuzu is all of this at once.
 What makes it unique is its balance of acidity, bitterness, and freshness.
-It is almost never eaten fresh, as it has very little juice.
+It is rarely consumed as a fresh fruit, as it is very low in juice.

-At Alain Milliat, we selected a high-altitude yuzu grown in the mountains of Kyushu, Japan, renowned for its aromatic intensity.
+At Alain Milliat, we have selected a high-altitude yuzu grown in the mountains of Kyushu, Japan, known for its aromatic intensity.
 This rare variety gives rise to a unique recipe, where the delicate bitterness of the fruit is enhanced by an infusion of gentian and bergamot.

 Three ways to enjoy yuzu with Alain Milliat

-Made from pure yuzu juice, an infusion of gentian and bergamot, this organic concentrate offers a bitter, fresh and aromatic profile.
-Just a few centilitres diluted in still, sparkling or cocktail water are enough to create a distinctive, sophisticated and natural drink.
+Made from pure yuzu juice, an infusion of gentian and bergamot, this organic concentrate offers a bitter, fresh, and aromatic profile.
+Just a few centiliters diluted in still or sparkling water or in a cocktail create a characterful, sophisticated, and natural drink.

 Discover the Concentrate to Dilute – Yuzu